forhadahmed/refactor/README.md

 The largest blocks are compared first.
 If two blocks are found to be similar, their children are discarded from further comparisons.
 For example, in the above diagram, if block `#1` is found to be similar to another block (not shown), then blocks `#3`, `#4`, `#5` (subtree for block `#1`) whould not be compared with any other blocks.
 Block `#2` sould still be eligible for comparison.

 For large input file sets, there can be thousands of code blocks to compare - from small 2-3 liner blocks to large function bodies.
-Smaller blocks are discarded for comparison (either through the subtree pruning for parent blocks discussed above or through a configurable minimum block length) which cuts down the processing time.
+Smaller blocks are discarded for comparison (either through the subtree pruning for parent blocks discussed above or through a default minimum block length) which cuts down the processing time.
 More options are discussed in the [Options](#options) section that can further reduce the number of blocks processed by the tool.

 # Basic Usage